ICEREG1992/shinjo/README.md

 ## how to use

-press any key to add an encounter. that's it!
+press any key to add an encounter. click the total count to set the number manually. that's it!

 ## how to run

 `npm start` Starts the development server.

-`npm run build` Bundles the app into static files for production.
+`npm run build` Bundles the app into static files for production. try `serve build` after!

 `npm test` Starts the test runner.